gautambhatheja/DisasterResponsePipeline/README.md

 * process_data.py: ETL pipeline script to read the dataset, clean the data, and then store it in a SQLite database
 * DisasterResponse.db: SQLite database containing cleaned and merged data from messages and categories files
 2) models
-* train_classifier.py: ML pipeline script that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification)
+* train_classifier.py: ML pipeline script to output and save a final model that uses the message column to predict classifications for 36 categories (multi-output classification)
-* classifier.pkl: Final trained model
+* classifier.pkl: Final trained model pickle file
 3) app
 * run.py: Python script run the web application using Flask
 * templates: contains template html files